ruchajoshi1/capstone-project/README.md

 **Data** – The dataset was received from the ship chartering company.
 The dataset includes about 185,000 observations which has voyages from 2009 across the world.
 The other datasets are Port details, Vessel details and Voyage details.

 **Description** – The objective of this project is to maximize the revenues in ship chartering/ contracting business through efficient operational planning and optimization of resources.
 Develop a predictive model for the client to maximise the revenue.
-Another part of the project is to improve visualization for existing Dashboard data.

 **Approach** – The application will be developed in the R statistical programming language using the Shiny framework.